hms-dbmi/scde/vignettes/pagoda.md

 devtools::use_data(go.env)  # save for later
 ```

+An environment mapping GO terms to the set of genes contained in it has been pre-computed.

 ```r
 data(go.env)
 ```

-Now, we can calculate weighted first prinicpal component magnitudes for each GO gene set in the provided environment:
+Now, we can calculate weighted first prinicpal component magnitudes for each GO gene set in the provided environment.

 ```r
 pwpca <- pagoda.pathway.wPCA(varinfo, go.env, n.components = 1, n.cores = 1, n.internal.shuffles = 0)
 ```

-We can now evaluate the statistical significance of the observed overdispersion for each GO gene set:
+We can now evaluate the statistical significance of the observed overdispersion for each GO gene set.

 ```r
 df <- pagoda.top.aspects(pwpca, return.table = TRUE, plot = TRUE, z.score = 1.96)